Cognitive Load in Web Design

 Mobile-First Approach

 Embracing a mobile-first approach in web design involves prioritising the mobile user experience over desktop considerations.
+Cognitive science, a growing field that encompasses various aspects of human perception, thinking, and learning, plays a crucial role in understanding how users interact with mobile interfaces.
 By starting with a mobile-centric design strategy, designers can create interfaces that are intuitive and efficient on smaller screens.

 Touch-Friendly Interfaces